 The Office of the Provost documents and maintains a record of all incidents of academic dishonesty.
-Multiple incidents of academic dishonesty will result in a student's dismissal
+Multiple incidents of academic dishonesty will result in a student's dismissal from the program and from the University.

 A student who fails to meet the professional expectation of the field of Social Work may be suspended from further study by the School of Social Work (See Graduate School Catalog p.36)